Promote your participation in the BIO International Convention by engaging media in a variety of ways! We have outlined a number of ways you can

 Engage your local media.
 Talk about your role in driving biotechnology innovation in your area.
 If you are holding a press conference, make sure to send an advisory to your local newspaper and business media who may want to cover remotely.
 Offer to pen op-eds previewing your press conference announcements.

 Provide international or regional story angles that help tell your story.
 If you head an international delegation, host a special event and invite media to meet your dignitary, public official or ambassador.

-Rooms will be available in Boston Convention & Exhibition Center for registered Convention attendees who wish to hold press conferences.
+Rooms will be available during the BIO International Convention for registered Convention attendees who wish to hold press conferences.
 BIO will provide seating for 30+ people, a podium including a microphone and sound system, an LCD projector, and a projection screen.
 Please bring your own laptop for PowerPoint presentations.
 BIO will provide speaker phone capability in each press conference room.
 Organizations holding press conferences will be responsible for providing call-in numbers for their event and for promoting call-in information to reporters who are covering it remotely.
 Press conferences will begin each hour, on the hour, and may last no longer than 45 minutes.
 Organizations may reserve only one 45 minute time slot.
-Applicants will receive notification of their assigned time and location in May 2018.
+Applicants will receive notification of their assigned time and location in May 2019.
 Each organization approved for a press conference will be entirely responsible for promoting the event.

 Make sure your organization’s attendees are aware of the press conference, and have copies of the advisory.
 Arm everyone with an elevator pitch and key messages for their networking.

 Place an op-ed with a target media outlet to run the morning of the press conference.
 Submit a related blog post in advance of the press conference to Andrew Segerman for possible inclusion on BIO’s blog, BIOtechNOW.

 Talk to reporters who are remote about covering your press conference, interviewing experts and getting early copies of press materials.